d4l-w4r/jackhammer/README.md

-# jackhammer
+# HttpJackhammer
-When you this hammer, every poor endpoint looks like a nail 🥲
+When you have this hammer, every poor API endpoint looks like a nail 🥲